dotnet-architecture/eShopOnContainers/src/Mobile/README.md

 # eShopOnContainers
-The content of this folder has been moved to a the repository - https://github.com/dotnet-architecture/eshop-mobile-client
+The content of this folder has been moved to the repository - https://github.com/dotnet-architecture/eshop-mobile-client